mjgs/serverless-books-api/README.md

 │   ├── schemas      - Used by cloud infrastructure to validate request data │   └── utils        - Shared utility functions
 ├── serverless.yml   - Cloud deployment configuration
-└── test             - Tests
+├── TODO.md          - Task list used to build the project └── test             - Tests

 ```

 ## Development